vmware-tanzu/service-installer-for-vmware-tanzu/docs/product/release/VMware Cloud on AWS - VMC/TKOonVMConAWS.md

 - Tanzu Mission Control is required to enable Tanzu Service Mesh and Tanzu Observability.
 - If Tanzu Observability is enabled, Prometheus and Grafana are not supported.
-- When Tanzu Mission Control is enabled only Photon is supported
+- When Tanzu Mission Control is enabled only Photon is supported.

-## Sample Input File
+## <a id="sample-input-file"> </a> Sample Input File
-The Service Installer for Tanzu for Kubernetes Operations user interface automatically generates the JSON file for deploying Tanzu Kubernetes Grid.
+Service Installer automatically generates the JSON file for deploying Tanzu Kubernetes Grid.
 The following following sample file is an example of an automatically generated JSON file.

 **Note:** The sample file is also available in the Service Installer VM at the following location: **/opt/vmware/arcas/src/vmc/vmc-tkgm.json.sample**.